The leading coefficient of the $L^2$-Alexander torsion: Introduction

 \subsection{Conventions.}

 As mentioned in the beginning, throughout the paper, unless we say explicitly otherwise, we assume that all manifolds are compact and oriented.
-Furthermore all 3-manifolds are understood to be irreducible and all groups to be countable.
+Furthermore all groups are understood to be countable.